hyundai-robotics/doc-hrscript/3-flowcontrol-subprogram/4-conditional/1-simple-if.md

 ### Example

 Below is an example of the single-line if statement.
-If the condition that pressure is greater than the limit is true, branching to the label address “\*err will occur,” making it possible to print a warning that the pressure is too high.
-If the condition is false, the next statement will be executed one after the other without branching, so “In normal operation ” will be printed, ending the program.
+If the condition that pressure is greater than the limit is true, branching to the label address "\*err will occur," making it possible to print a warning that the pressure is too high.
+If the condition is false, the next statement will be executed one after the other without branching, so "In normal operation " will be printed, ending the program.

 ```python
 var pressure=95, limit=90